In-depth VIP museum visits for Museum Patrons and Board members – or other high ranking visitors

 VIP entry to Museum Print Rooms, with private viewings of drawings, etchings and engravings in important museum collections.
 Also: Architectural walks.

-VIP entry in museums before or after closing times (this is often only possible for Museum Patrons and Museum Board members, and sometimes also possible for private persons with ample funds to invest for this service).
+VIP entry in museums before or after closing times (this is often only possible for Museum Patrons and Museum Board members, and sometimes also possible for private persons with ample extra funds to invest for this service).

 Guaranteed entry at Rijksmuseum, VIP service.
 Best at 9 AM.